-Complete the online application below.
+Complete the online application.
 You will be able to save a partially completed application and return to finish and submit it.
 Please be sure to follow the instructions directing you to copy and save the link provided.
 The two documents you are asked to include should be uploaded only when you are ready to submit your application.
 These will not be saved if you exit the form before clicking on the submit button.

 Criteria for evaluation

 Proposals will be evaluated by the HFA Research Council according to the following ranked criteria and will be awarded on a competitive basis:

 - the importance of the conference to the applicant’s larger research agenda/creative plan and to the department’s research strengths;

 - the likelihood that the substance of the conference will engage the department, its students, and scholars in the field;

 - and the likelihood that the conference will occur as scheduled.

 Faculty members who receive Conference Grants will submit a one-page report to the Associate Dean for Research summarizing the conference within one month of the event.
 Neglecting to do so may place future requests for support at a disadvantage.